 A Brief Introduction

 Cecil's experiences teaching secondary English convinced him that students benefit from increased ownership over their learning, and that such ownership can come as a result of open education, blended teaching, and personalized learning.
-He left the 9-12 classroom to research these practices as a doctoral student in Instructional Psychology and Technology at Brigham Young University (BYU).
+He left the 9-12 classroom to research these practices and earned his Ph.D. in Instructional Psychology and Technology at Brigham Young University in 2021.